aws-neuron/aws-neuron-sdk/docs/neuron-cc/command-line-reference.md

 # Reference Guide: Neuron compiler CLI

 This document describes the command line interface of the Neuron compiler.
-This reference is not relevant for applications that run neuron-cc from within a machine learning framework (Tensorflow-neuron for example) since these options are passed from the framework to neuron-cc.
+This reference is not relevant for applications that run neuron-cc from within a machine learning framework (TensorFlow-Neuron for example) since these options are passed from the framework to neuron-cc.

 Using neuron-cc on the command line may be desirable for applications that do not use a framework, or customize existing frameworks.
 It is also possible to supply CLI commands to the framework as options to be passed through to the compiler.